 Support At Home 2025

-We offer a range of aged care services under three categories: Clinical Care, Independence and Everyday Living.
-Each of the service types are designed to make life easier for consumers of aged care programs, and their carers, to ensure living at home is enjoyable and safe without sacrificing dignity and privacy.
+Longreach Home and Community Care Inc. recognises that services provided to the elderly and people with a disability must be person-centred, collaboratively planned to meet the individual’s identified care needs, preferences, goals and culturally sensitive to unique lived experiences.
+Under the Support at Home program, we offer a range of aged care service types listed across three categories: Clinical Care, Independence and Everyday Living.
+Each of the service types are designed to make life easier for participants and their carers, to ensure living at home is enjoyable and safe without sacrificing dignity and privacy.

 Our friendly, professional team take pride in fostering nurturing relationships that enhance the functional capacity and social and emotional wellbeing of our clients.